Universal Online Convex Optimization Meets Second-order Bounds: Related Work

 where $G$ is an upper bound of the norm of gradients.
 Their proposed method, named as Maler, introduces additional $O(\log T)$ experts to optimize (\ref{eqn:strong:sur}), and obtains $O(\frac{1}{\lambda} \log T)$ regret for $\lambda$-strongly convex functions.
-Similar to MetaGrad, it gets rid of the priori knowledge of strong convexity.
-To improve the regret bound for general convex functions, \citet{Adaptive:Maler} further propose the following surrogate loss:
+Similar to MetaGrad, it gets rid of the priori knowledge of strong convexity. \citet{Adaptive:Maler} further propose the following surrogate loss:

-where $D$ is an upper bound of the diameter of $\X$.
-By deploying one expert to minimize (\ref{eqn:cov:sur}) with $\eta=1/(2 GD \sqrt{T})$, Maler achieves the optimal $O(\sqrt{T})$ regret for general convex functions.
+where $D$ is an upper bound of the diameter of $\X$, and obtain the optimal $O(\sqrt{T})$ regret for general convex functions.
+To exploit smoothness, \citet{AAAI:2020:Wang} propose the following surrogate loss

-\citet{AAAI:2020:Wang} develop a universal method---UFO to exploit the smoothness of online functions.
-To this end, they propose the following surrogate loss